 Connectives: An important class of academic word

 Karen also tallied the number of connectives used in the essays.
-Connectives are kind of general academic word which help to connect ideas.
+Connectives are a kind of general academic word that help to connect ideas.
 For instance, adversative connectives signal that two statements contradict each other (alternatively, although).
 Additive connectives are used to signal that two statements are similar (again, further).
 Causal connectives signal that one thing leads to another (hence, since).
 In a series of multiple regression analyses, we found a connection between students use of these words and the level of their argumentation.
 These results suggest that if we want students to do advanced argumentative thinking they need specialized words to do so.

 Graphic Organizer For Argumentative Writing

 Reading Ways has created two graphic organizers which provide both conceptual and linguistic support for students argumentative writing (in collaboration with the Understanding Teachers as Designers Project at the University of Olso).
 In the first section of this organizer, students develop their own arguments and consider counter-arguments.
 In the next section, they consider opposing arguments and prepare rebuttals.

 On the second page, students respond in writing.
 They’re given a list of adversative connectives, additive connectives, and causal connectives at the top of the page so that they might more easily access them for use in their argumentative writing.

 Rebuttal Battle: Putting the Critical in Critical Thinking

 A second organizer is focused on preparing students for a classroom debate.
 It helps them consider their side of the issue, the opposing side of the issue, and rebuttals that each side might make.